killercup/quicli/docs/commit.md

 ```

 As always,
-add quicli as well as structopt as dependencies:
+add quicli (as well as structopt and serde) as dependencies:

 ```toml,file=Cargo.toml
 quicli = "0.1"